Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 Confirm (y/n):
 ```

-After the Authorized Provider enters `y` to confirm, the Offer will be created:
+Enter `y` to confirm, and the Offer will be created.
+For example:

 ```bash
 Created offer with ID 3f525c0ba3ba19a37f8a1708e4eeae8714cd052e78de0217fa728353f1d0f1ad Use chia wallet get_offers --id 3f525c0ba3ba19a37f8a1708e4eeae8714cd052e78de0217fa728353f1d0f1ad -f 3152280463 to view status
 ```

-The VC Holder has 249 CR-CATs prior to taking the Offer:
+In this example, the **VC Holder's wallet** has 249 CR-CATs prior to taking the Offer:

 ```bash
 CAT 3ba9e16dca39f3fb...: